 Zopa Clothing

-An e-commerce SPA store made with Typescript and React, that consumes its own products from a Firebase database, manages state with Redux and payments with Stripe.
+An e-commerce SPA store made with Typescript and React, manages state with Redux, consumes its products from a Node.js Rest API with MongoDB as a database, stores images on AWS S3 and payments with Stripe.

 Index